 NBPs are analogous to the bootstrap programs found in the Master Boot Records (MBRs) of other boot media, such as hard drives, floppy disks, CDs, and DVDs.
 The purpose of a bootstrap program is to find and load a bootable operating system.
 MBRs on traditional boot media accomplish this by locating the necessary data on their respective media.
 NBPs accomplish this by using files found on network servers, usually TFTP servers.

 ZENworks Preboot Services uses separate NBPs working together:

-- "nvlnbp.sys" on page 20
+- "nvlnbp.sys" on page 19

 - "pxelinux.0" on page 20

-- "mfnbpx64.efi or mfnbpia32.efi" on page 21
+- "nvlnbpx64.efi or nvlnbpia32.efi" on page 20

-- "grub.efi" on page 21
+- "bootx64.efi" on page 20

 nvlnbp.sys

 This NBP has the following responsibilities: